 Depending on your insurance, you’re likely to see a bill between $4,000 and $13,000.

-Even a simple doctors visit will cost you your co-pay plus the cost of any medications you’re prescribed.
+Even a simple visit to the doctor will cost you your co-pay plus the cost of any medications you’re prescribed.

 What does this all add up to?
-Staying healthy saves you money.
+In short, staying healthy saves you money.

-These 10 tips for good health will help you in many ways – because let’s face it.
-No one enjoys being sick!
-Commit to taking care of yourself this year and follow these healthy living tips.
+These 10 tips for good health you physically, mentally, and maybe even save your sanity.
+Because let’s face it — no one enjoys being sick.
+Commit to taking care of yourself by following these simple healthy living tips.

 1. Get a New Water Bottle